kth-id1354/sem4-chat/README.md

 # Example program for seminar four

-This is the seminar four version of the chat program.
+This is the seminar four version of the chat sample program.